mbecker (at) email.unc.edu

 Misha Becker’s main area of interest is first language acquisition, in particular the acquisition of syntax in children.
 Her research deals mainly with the development of functional structure (e.g. inflection and finiteness) in child grammar, and children’s use of argument structure in learning the meanings of abstract verbs and adjectives.
 She has recently begun to work on the acquisition of endangered languages and the process of language revitalization, in particular regarding Eastern Cherokee, a severely endangered language spoken in western North Carolina.
 Her other interests include cognitive development (including emotion cognition and emotion vocabulary), learnability theory, and computational models of language acquisition.

 Ph.D.
 2001, State University of New York at Albany

-David Mora-Marín, Associate Professor in Linguistics, and affiliated with the Duke-UNC Consortium for Latin American Studies, the Archaeology Curriculum, and the American Indian and Indigenous Studies Program, specializes in historical linguistics and the epigraphic study of ancient Mayan hieroglyphic inscriptions.
-Currently he is working on the linguistic structure (e.g. morphosyntax, pragmatics) and historical development of Mayan texts, the identification of the linguistic varieties that were used in Classic Mayan texts (A.D.
-200-900), and the nature of Mayan orthographic conventions, and the earliest examples of Mesoamerican writing, as well as the social and cultural context of literacy in that part of the world.
+David Mora-Marín is an Associate Professor in Linguistics, and is affiliated with the Duke-UNC Consortium for Latin American Studies, the Archaeology Curriculum, and the American Indian and Indigenous Studies Program.
+He specializes in historical linguistics and philology of Mesoamerican languages.
+His interests include: the decipherment, linguistic structure, and historical development of Mayan texts; the identification of the linguistic varieties that were used in Classic Mayan texts (CE 200-900); the nature of Mayan orthographic conventions; the earliest Mesoamerican writing systems (Olmec, Zapotec, Epi-Olmec, Mayan); the historical reconstruction of the Greater Tzeltala/Ch’olan-Tzeltalan branch of the Mayan language family; the historical reconstruction of possession morphology and morphosyntax in the Mayan language family; the historical sociolinguistics of ancient Mayan writing; and the social and cultural context of literacy.

 moreton (at) email.unc.edu